 Individual nutrition counseling can be short-term or long-term.
 New patients can expect to have an initial appointment that lasts approximately 60-75 minutes with three to five follow-up visits (35-45 minutes each).
 Dietary modifications take time and patience.
 Most people do not develop undesirable eating habits in a year or two and, therefore, may need ongoing education, guidance and support.
 For patients with chronic diseases that require an acute change in the way they eat (i.e., diabetes, celiac disease, elevated cholesterol), more sessions may be necessary depending on medication and blood test results.
 Emotional eaters may benefit from ongoing sessions with Laura and the coordinated work of a psychotherapist to address the issues behind their eating.

-In addition to office visits, Laura offers learning outside the "classroom."
+In addition to office visits, Laura offers to learn outside the "office."
 This may take the form of trips to the supermarket, specialty food market or farmer's market.
 Laura also specializes in home visits where the patient's refrigerator and food pantry offer ideal nutrition learning opportunities.
-Laura enjoys recommending new foods, cooking methods, and recipes to her patients.
+For those far away, Laura offers phone sessions to further her counseling.
+Laura enjoys recommending new foods, cooking methods, and recipes to her patients amongst much more.